 PRO TIP: To get the best value from your pass, I recommend visiting the most expensive attractions included on the pass.

-The Paris Explorer Pass offers three convenient options for your trip: a 3, 5, or 7-attraction pass.
+The GO Paris Explorer Pass offers three convenient options for your trip: a 3, 5, or 7-attraction pass.
 Child Passes are recommended for children ages 3-15.
 Children under 3 are free.
 Below are the prices for each pass.
 (Prices current as of July 2019).

 3-attraction pass – Adult €79 / Child €59